hikarocarvalho/Use_Cep_API/Readme.md

-# This Project is used to get the api "[Via Cep](https://viacep.com.br/)" and search one Address using the postcode from Brazil.
+# This Project is used to get the API "[Via Cep](https://viacep.com.br/)" and search one Address using the postcode from Brazil.

 ## The form used is like in this image: